rsmarsh/SPAFilmCatalogue/README.md

 # Film catalogue

 This application takes a list of film titles, provided by a .json file, and displays it in a user-friendly format.
+This project is relatively unstyled, and is used as a demonstration of React components.

 ## Operating